-SEIA values diversity, inclusion and equity within our organization and the promotion of these values across the solar industry.
-We believe that a diverse workforce creates a more resilient organization that supports a strong, equitable solar industry.
-SEIA envisions an industry that is committed to fostering a culture of inclusivity.
+At SEIA, we believe that a diverse workforce creates a more resilient organization - one that supports a strong, equitable solar industry.
+SEIA envisions an industry that is committed to fostering a culture of inclusivity at all levels.
 We aim to achieve this by encouraging openness and transparency about diversity issues and progress.
-We will develop strategies, programs, and tools that seek to equalize opportunities within SEIA and allow for discussing and sharing best practices within the solar industry.
+We are developing strategies, programs, and tools that seek to equalize opportunities within SEIA and allow for discussing and sharing best practices within the solar industry as a whole.